Permits & Reservations

 - Commercial Filming and Photography

 All school groups regardless of group size or activity must have a valid Park Permit, including all athletic teams, clubs, field trips, or other organized activities.
+School groups of more than 60 total people will not be permitted and issuance of a permit is based on time, location, and capacity limits of each park.

 Research and Collections